 Access Report Updated at least every Wednesday evening

-As always potholes will be deep and numerous during your drive on the 18 mile long dirt road, high clearance vehicles like a truck or large SUV are recommended.
+As always potholes will be deep and numerous during your drive on the 18 mile, un-maintained dirt road.
+High clearance vehicles like a truck or large SUV are recommended.
 It is NOT recommended to bring cars and sedans on this road (i.e. low clearance vehicles) doing so means you place your vehicle at risk, and there will always be some close calls with these vehicles over the worst spots.
-Keep the speed slow and take it easy, this is a very rough road covered by snow over a foot deep in sections.
+Keep the speed slow and take it easy, this is a very rough road.

 Ensure there is plenty of tread on you tires as sharp rocks have been causing flats.
+Every vehicle should carry chains throughout the winter (as late as the end of April).
 Bring a saw or axe in case a tree drops over the road and blocks your way out of the valley (there are currently some hangers and this is the time of year when we see the most trees down)!

 Remember, there is no cell phone coverage for the last 25 miles of your journey (shortly after exiting I-90).

 Appropriate, waterproof, gear should always be in your pack or on your person.
-Be prepared for the worst case scenario.
-Temperatures have been ranging from 20-40 degrees.
-Keep in mind that clear skies tend to mean colder temperatures and do not necessarily correlate to dry or ice free ground.
+Check the weather and be prepared for the worst case scenario.
+Temperatures have been ranging from 34-60 degrees.
+Keep in mind that clear skies do not necessarily correlate to dry ground.

-Know that conditions change rapidly this time of year and that we are well into winter, expect rain/snow/slush/ice until spring.
+Know that conditions change rapidly this time of year, always be prepared!